apollographql/router/CONTRIBUTING.md

 ### Adding a new page to the documentation

-If you're interesed in adding new pages, head over to [the creating pages section](https://github.com/apollographql/gatsby-theme-apollo/tree/master/packages/gatsby-theme-apollo-docs#creating-pages).
+If you're interested in adding new pages, head over to [the creating pages section](https://github.com/apollographql/gatsby-theme-apollo/tree/master/packages/gatsby-theme-apollo-docs#creating-pages).

 ### Documentation sidebar